-You receive “Exchange Order” at the time of purchasing of JR Pass.
+You will receive “Exchange Order” at the time of purchasing of JR Pass if you buy a pass at an official vendor or their online service.
 It is not the actual pass but the voucher.
 You have to exchange for the actual pass after you arrive in Japan.
 The validity of exchange order is three months from the date of issue.
 The pass never be sold out.

-Exchange Order can be exchanged at the designated station.
+You can exchange and receive an actual pass at the designated stations.
 Narita airport, Kansai airport, Tokyo, Shinagawa, Osaka, Kyoto and more than 40 major stations throughout Japan are on the list.
 Please find the list of the exchange places in the link below:

 When you turn in, go to the exchange place and tell the staff that you will exchange JR pass.
 You will receive the application form and fill in.
 After that, you will proceed the window and show your passport and exchange order to get the actual pass.